Billmate/billmate-style-library/README.md

     @import '~billmate-style-library/css/styles.css';

-Then there is a need to override the SASS variable with the correct path.

-    $billmate-resource-path: '~billmate-style-library';
+To use the minified CSS file.

+    @import '~billmate-style-library/css/styles.min.css';

 ### SASS

 To use the SASS file and the framework.

     @import '~billmate-style-library/sass/styles.scss';

+Then there is a need to override the SASS variable with the correct path.

+    $billmate-resource-path: '~billmate-style-library';

 ## Installation